How to Make the High School Tennis Team – Advice from Top Tennis Coaches in the Princeton Area

 Tryouts at PHS happen 2–3 weeks before the season starts.
 The girls play the fall season (September–October), and the boys play the spring season (April–May).

 Students first play singles challenge matches to qualify for a spot on either the varsity or JV team, and then they start competing for positions on those teams.
 A cutting process was put in place around 20 years ago, due to a limited number of courts and not enough space for players.
 To try to make the best use of students’ time, they limit the team to about 20 players, according to Hibbert.

-Stuart Woody – Hun School Girls Head Coach
+Stuart Woody – Hun School Girls and Boys Head Coach

 Woody grew up in Virginia, playing golf and tennis in the summers.
 He became interested in tennis early on.
 “I started with a ball, a racquet, and a wall,” he said.
 He received his first lessons when he was nine.
 At first, tennis was just for fun, since he was more of a competitive golfer.
 But later, he gave up golf and pursued tennis in high school.

 “My coach just elicited something in me that I didn’t even know I had,” he explained.
 “When you compete in golf, you compete against the golf course.
 When you compete in tennis, I’m competing against [another person], so my job is to bend [the other person’s] will and I love that.”

 Woody started coaching after working in finance after graduation.
 He says coaching was fun and a great lifestyle for him.
 It was an opportunity to do what he enjoyed—playing tennis—and to give back to players who might not have gone as far as possible in the game without someone helping them with technique and strategy.

 “It’s teaching.
 It’s passing on your expertise to the next generation in hopes that they will pay it forward just like I’m paying it forward from my coach back in the day,” said Woody.